gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Protect-RMSFile.md

 ### -InPlace
 The file or the files in the specified folder are protected in the current location, replacing the unprotected original file or files.
 This parameter is ignored if the *OutputFolder* parameter is specified.

 If neither *InPlace* nor *OutputFolder* is specified, the new file is created in the current directory with "-Copy" appended to the file name, using the same naming convention that File Explorer uses when a file is copied and pasted into the same folder.
-For example, if a file with Document.docx is unprotected, the protected version is named **Document-Copy.docx.** If a file named **Document-Copy.docx** already exists, **Document-Copy(2).docx** is created, and so on.
+For example, if a file with Document.docx is unprotected, the protected version is named **Document-Copy.docx**.
+If a file named **Document-Copy.docx** already exists, **Document-Copy(2).docx** is created, and so on.

 ```yaml
 Type: SwitchParameter